alexapostolu/night/README.md

 And that's it!

-Right now, I'm working on if statements, but that's gonna take a while...
+**In progress**

+Right now, I'm working on if statements, and I got it so that everything inside the if statement is grouped together, so that's good.
+But that had me rework the entire line extraction thingy.
+Now all I have to do is the condition.